-Flooding will affect hundreds of millions more than previously thought – the majority in Asia – according to new research
+Flooding will affect hundreds of millions more than previously thought – the majority in Asia – according to new research that considers rising seas.

 words Jessica Aldred